Research

 Abstract:

-Presented at: APSA 2024, Biennial Conference on International Law and the Social Sciences (American Society of International Law), PEIO 2025 (upcoming), ISA 2025 (upcoming)
+Presented at: ISA 2025, PEIO 2025, and Biennial Conference on International Law and the Social Sciences (American Society of International Law), APSA 2024

 Works in Progress